389ds/389ds.github.io/docs/389ds/FAQ/roadmap.md

 {% include toc.md %}

 ## Red Hat Directory Server 11
 ------------------------------

-REDS 11 refers to the 389-ds-base-1.4.x series in RHEL 8/CentOS 8.
+RHDS 11 refers to the 389-ds-base-1.4.x series in RHEL 8/CentOS 8.
 For example the 389-ds-base-1.3.x releases were used in Red Hat Directory Server 10 on RHEL 7.
 So eventually REDS 12 (RHEL 9) will be the 1.5.x series.
-This document will describe the roadmap based on the upstream release numbers.

 ## What is new in 389-ds-base-1.4.1 (RHDS 11)
 ---------------------------------------------